Elvis Presley: 1935–1953: early years

 In September 1941, Presley entered first grade at East Tupelo Consolidated, where his teachers regarded him as "average".
-He was encouraged to enter a singing contest after impressing his schoolteacher with a rendition of Red Foley's country song "Old Shep" during morning prayers.
-The contest, held at the Mississippi–Alabama Fair and Dairy Show on October 3, 1945, was his first public performance.
-The ten-year-old Presley stood on a chair to reach the microphone and sang "Old Shep".
-He recalled placing fifth.
-A few months later, Presley received his first guitar for his birthday; he had hoped for something else—by different accounts, either a bicycle or a rifle.
-Over the following year, he received basic guitar lessons from two of his uncles and the new pastor at the family's church.
+His first public performance was a singing contest at the Mississippi–Alabama Fair and Dairy Show on October 3, 1945, when he was 10; he sang "Old Shep" and recalled placing fifth.
+A few months later, Presley received his first guitar for his birthday; he received guitar lessons from two uncles and a pastor at the family's church.
 Presley recalled, "I took the guitar, and I watched people, and I learned to play a little bit.
 But I would never sing in public.
 I was very shy about it."

-In September 1946, Presley entered a new school, Milam, for sixth grade; he was regarded as a loner.
-The following year, he began bringing his guitar to school on a daily basis.
-He played and sang during lunchtime and was often teased as a "trashy" kid who played hillbilly music.
-By then, the family was living in a largely black neighborhood.
-Presley was a devotee of Mississippi Slim's show on the Tupelo radio station WELO.
-He was described as "crazy about music" by Slim's younger brother, who was one of Presley's classmates and often took him into the station.
-Slim supplemented Presley's guitar instruction by demonstrating chord techniques.
-When his protégé was 12 years old, Slim scheduled him for two on-air performances.
-Presley was overcome by stage fright the first time, but succeeded in performing the following week.
+In September 1946, Presley entered a new school, Milam, for sixth grade.
+The following year, he began singing and playing his guitar at school.
+He was often teased as a "trashy" kid who played hillbilly music.
+Presley was a devotee of Mississippi Slim's radio show.
+He was described as "crazy about music" by Slim's younger brother, one of Presley's classmates.
+Slim showed Presley chord techniques.
+When his protégé was 12, Slim scheduled him for two on-air performances.
+Presley was overcome by stage fright the first time but performed the following week.